 To make an informed decision about which guitar to choose, several factors must be taken into account.
 The process of selecting a guitar can be challenging, but it is a critical decision that will impact the tone, style, and playability of the instrument.
 There are three primary families of guitars to choose from: nylon-string, steel-string, and electric.
 Nylon and steel-string guitars fall under the category of acoustic guitars, as they do not require amplification.
 In contrast, electric guitars require an amplifier to be heard.
-There are also hybrid acoustic-electric guitars available, which function as acoustic guitars but feature a built-in microphone for amplification.
+There are also hybrid acoustic-electric guitars available, which function as acoustic guitars but feature a built-in electronics for amplification.

 When selecting a guitar, it is essential to consider one's own personal preferences and playing style.
 Each type of guitar has its unique sound and feel, which can significantly affect the playing experience.
 Additionally, the choice of guitar can impact the ability to play certain styles of music.
 For instance, classical guitar music is usually played on a nylon-string guitar, while rock music is often played on an electric guitar.